Stellar-like Galactic center excess challenges particle dark matter: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we have scrutinized the space left for signals from weak-scale DM particle annihilations in \fermi-LAT data from the inner Galaxy region, and in the presence of a stellar-like bulge emission.
 This region has been often dismissed for DM studies because of the evidence for the GCE, hindered by uncertainties in the modeling of astrophysical components.
 We here demonstrated that it is nonetheless possible to account for degeneracies between the DM signal and the astrophysical modeling, including the stellar bulge.
 For the first time in a fully self-consistent way, we fit the gamma-ray data with a mixed model comprising a DM signal and a stellar bulge, both potentially contributing to the excess.
 We also account for faint point sources in the region of interest through photon-count statistical methods.
+Our guiding principle has been to build a consistent description of all known components of the gamma ray sky, notably the faint point sources, and deliver results resilient to the known biases that affect the analysis of gamma rays toward the inner Galaxy.
+The computational complexity brought by the combination of two state-of-the-art methodologies we have applied, \sky~ and the \onep, owes to the precise description of each known component of the gamma-ray sky, and aims at addressing known bias when modeling them.
 The hybrid approach developed in previous papers enabled us to test the presence of DM signals for different masses, annihilation final states and spatial distributions in the Milky Way halo.
 For all combinations tested (except for very few cases), no evidence for DM is found in the \sky~fits of gamma-ray count maps.
 Through the sub-sequent fit with the \onep, we then derived 95\% C.L.~upper limits on the annihilation cross section.

 The robustness of our results has been supported by a long series of tests, performed on simulated \fermi-LAT data and reported in the Appendix.
 In particular, we demonstrated through simulations that the mis-modeling induced by the \sky~fit on the optimized diffuse model is at the level of 2$\sigma$, and that this systematic uncertainty does not affect the final upper limits derived with the \onep~analysis.